information for potential graduate applicants

 Whether to attend graduate school, what to study, and where to go are important questions.
 You should make a careful decision and tailor your choice to your needs, goals, and interests.
 You really do have lots of options available to you, and they can seem overwhelming, but the good news is that you can probably find a program that's a good fit.
 As you look through this web site you'll see that we've got some very interesting research going on in many areas of ecology, environmental science, and geology, and we offer both the PhD. degree as well as a rigorous, thesis-based M.S.

 If that sounds good, consider joining us for your graduate work!

 Considerably more information about our programs and our research, is available on these pages.
-We invite you to have a look around and contact any faculty member if you have questions and want to know more - we really do encourage you to email or phone any of our faculty who are doing work of interest to you.
+We strongly recommend that you have a look around and in particular contact any faculty member that seems to be doing work of interest to you: if you have questions and want to know more, we really do encourage you to email or phone any of our faculty.
 We'd love to have a chat.

 Degrees We Offer

 Grad students in EES enjoy fine offices